sainarala421/CucumberSeleniumLibrary/README.md

-= Cucumber Selenium2library =
+# Cucumber Selenium2library
-(NOTE) Installation documentation is for MacOS.
+> Installation documentation is for MacOS.
 Installing in Ubuntu or Windows, kindly troubleshoot according to the error message on installation

-=== Prerequisites ===
+## Prerequisites
   - Text Editor / IDE
-     - SublimeText or Eclipse
+    [] SublimeText or Eclipse
   - Softwares / Apps
-    - java
+    [] java
-    - maven
+    [] maven
-    - jenkins
+    [] jenkins
-    - docker
+    [] docker
-    - docker-selenium
+    [] docker-selenium
-    - sonarqube
+    [] sonarqube

-=== Environment Variables ===
+## Environment Variables
-(NOTE) Add the following in ~/.bash_profile.
+> Add the following in ~/.bash_profile.
 Replace the values with the correct version of the software you are using.

 ```
 # Maven